gnbonney/node-wikiquote-api/README.md

 # node-wikiquote-api

 ### About
-NodeJs implementation of wikiquote api
+NodeJs implementation of Wikiquote API
  - Fetches a random quote
  - Fetches a random quote of any specific person
+ - Set length of quote
 <br>